GeveoAu/blog/_posts/2018-12-03-Remember-to-travel-in-Malaysia.md

     * From hotel Walk(290m / 4 min)

-    * Go to NU Sentral hun & take the Monorail to Berjaya.
+    * Go to NU Sentral transportation hub & take the Monorail to Berjaya.

     * Open Hours(10 am – 10 pm)